Don Cahoon

-Don 'Toot' Cahoon (born April 13, 1949) is a retired American ice hockey coach.
+Don "Toot" Cahoon (born April 13, 1949) is an American retired ice hockey coach.
 He was the head coach of the Princeton Tigers when they won their first conference tournament championship in 1998.
 For almost 40 years Cahoon worked behind the bench of various collegiate hockey programs, reaching the NCAA tournament twice as a head coach.

 Career

 Cahoon's start in collegiate hockey came as a player for Boston University starting three seasons for the Terriers (typical as freshman did not play varsity at the time) which included back-to-back National Championships in 1971 and 1972.
 He also played for the United States national team at the 1972 ice hockey world championship pool B tournament in Romania.

 After graduating with a B.S. in education, Cahoon continued his playing career for one more season, lacing it up for seven games for the New England Blades of the EHL, the league's last year in operation.
-Cahoon began his coaching career the following season, leading Lehigh University club team to the 1973–74 Mid-Atlantic Conference title.
+Cahoon began his coaching career the following season, leading Lehigh University team to the 1973–74 Mid-Atlantic Conference title.
 After a successful campaign his first time out, Cahoon joined the staff at his alma mater, becoming an assistant at BU under 2nd-year head coach Jack Parker.
 Cahoon enjoyed as much success as an assistant with the Terriers as he had as a player, winning three consecutive conference tournament titles, three regular season titles, and the 1978 National Championship.
 After five years as an assistant coach Cahoon accepted the head coaching duties for the Division II Norwich Cadets.
 In his three seasons at Norwich Cahoon led the Cadets to the postseason each year while continuing the University's strong hockey tradition.
 After 1981–82 Cahoon headed across the Atlantic to become the head coach and direction of hockey operations for the Vienna Capitals.

 Cahoon's European stint only lasted one season, however, and he was back as an assistant coach in college, this time for Massachusetts-Lowell as they made the transition from D-II into the Division I ranks.
 Though not unexpected Massachusetts-Lowell grew progressively worse while Cahoon was there and he left the university after his third season.
 After a year off, Cahoon returned to BU for the second time, spending a year as an assistant for Jack Parker before accepting a job as a pro scout for the Minnesota North Stars of the NHL.
 Cahoon's second foray into professional hockey lasted only slightly longer than his first and he rejoined the Terriers two years after he left for the second time.
 During his third trip behind the bench for BU, Cahoon also served as the head coach for Team USA at the 1991 World Junior Ice Hockey Championships, leading the Americans to a respectable 4th-place finish.